Healthcare Recruitment in Northampton: Complete Guide

 Qualifications & Certifications Required

-- Enhanced DBS (Disclosure and Barring Service) clearance – mandatory for all roles involving vulnerable adults or children
+- Enhanced DBS (Disclosure and Barring Service) clearance – mandatory for care home and NHS roles

-- First Aid at Work or Basic First Aid – required or strongly preferred depending on role
+- First Aid at Work or Emergency First Aid at Work – required by most care facilities

 Key Employers & Industry in Northampton